notem/nmathe.ws-content/bots/rider/index.md

 Description: Under Construction
 Hiding: 1
 ---
-### ALERT: Development on Rider-bot has been halted.
-Instead, I'll be working the [G4M3R discord bot](https://github.com/pedall/G4M3R) for the time being.
-However, I will continue to provide hosting for the bot.
+### ALERT: Support for this bot has been dropped.
+If you need help setting up your own self-hosted instance of the bot, contact me on discord.
 ***

 ## Rider bot

 ### Features
 + Create 'looking for group' entries quickly